CyVerse-learning-materials/foss-2020/getting_started/glossary.rst

 **D**

+- **Debian:** `a free OS <https://www.debian.org/>`_, base of other Linux distributions such as Ubuntu
 - **Development:** the environment on your computer where you write code
 - **DevOps** Software *Dev*elopment and information techology *Op*erations techniques for shortening the time to change software in relation to CI/CD
 - **Discovery Environment (DE):** a data science workbench for running executable, interactive, and high throughput applications in `CyVerse DE <https://de.cyverse.org>`_
+- **distribution:** abbreviated as 'distro', an operating system made from a software collection based upon the Linux kernel
 - **Docker:** `Docker <https://www.docker.com/>`_ is an open source software platform to create, deploy and manage virtualized application containers on a common operating system (OS), with an ecosystem of allied tools.
 A program that runs and handles life-cycle of containers and images
 - **DockerHub:** an official registry of docker containers, operated by Docker. `DockerHub <https://hub.docker.com/>`_
 - **DOI:** a digital object identifier.
 A persistant identifier number, managed by the `doi.org <https://www.doi.org/>`_